 - Some electric burners come with disposable foil cups that you can burn and melt resins in, which work great but aren’t very sustainable.
 While the foil doesn’t seem to emit an aroma that changes the smell of the incense, heating aluminum foil at higher temperatures can also potentially release harmful toxins into the air.
 If you can find one that fits your burner, a reusable thin steel cup or dish can be used in place of the foil cup and cleaned with alcohol after a few uses for a more sustainable and healthy option.

 There are many reasons to explore these ways of incense burning, from creating an experience with little to no smoke, to maximizing health benefits or simply wanting a more pure, unadulterated aromatic experience.
-There’s nothing worse than buying high-quality organic incense or spending hours making your own to have it get scorched and smell like burnt toast.
+Aromatic plants offer us deep healing potential – there’s nothing worse than buying high-quality organic incense or spending hours making your own to have it get scorched and smell like burnt toast.
 Hopefully, after reading this article, you’ve gained some new tips and tricks to try in your next incense burning session.

 Article written by Melissa Szaro